Just One of Those Things (song): Film appearances

-Popular culture
+In popular culture

 In 1958, Polly Bergen and guests Dick Van Dyke and Carol Haney performed "Just One of Those Things" on her short-lived NBC variety show, The Polly Bergen Show.
 Also on television, Diana Dors plays a nightclub singer who sings the song in the 1963 "Run for Doom" episode of The Alfred Hitchcock Hour.

+In 1983, it was used on NBC News Overnight's final broadcast on December 3, during the montage of the show's staff.

 In 2019, actress Helena Bonham Carter performed a rendition of the song in the third-season premiere of The Crown, while her character, Princess Margaret, is at a dinner party.

-Mariah Carey sings a few lines of the chorus, when describing a past love affair in the audiobook of her autobiography, “The Meaning Of Mariah Carey”.
+Mariah Carey sings a few lines of the chorus, when describing a past love affair in the audiobook of her autobiography, The Meaning of Mariah Carey.

+The title of the final, 2-hour episode of M*A*S*H, Goodbye, Farewell and Amen, is from the song's lyrics.